Anatomy-Guided Vision-Language Learning with Angular Prototype Separation for Multi-Label Video Capsule Endoscopy Classification Under Class Imbalance: Methods

 \section{Methods}

-The proposed pipeline comprises four stages: (1)~an imbalanced data pipeline with class-aware sampling and augmentation, (2)~a differential multi-task architecture combining vision-language contrastive learning with supervised classification, (3)~a composite optimization objective, and (4)~temporal post-processing for event-level prediction.
+The proposed pipeline comprises four stages: (1)~an imbalanced data pipeline with class-aware sampling and augmentation, (2)~a multi-task architecture combining three-frame temporal fusion, anatomy-aware classification, and angular prototype separation, (3)~a composite optimization objective, and (4)~a Biological State Machine temporal decoder.
 The architectural overview is illustrated in Figure~\ref{fig:pipeline}.